 Found on every continent except Antarctica, peregrine falcons (Falco peregrinus) are one of the best known conservation success stories and are believed to be the fastest bird in the world, traveling up to 200 mph during hunts.
 These amazing birds have recovered from near eradication in eastern North America, now making many large cities ...Learn More

-Barb & Boh, have been dutiful parents with their 4 eggs.
+Barb & Boh had four eggs.
 Barb laid her first egg on the morning of March 20, the second on March 22, the third on March 24 (or 25), and the fourth on March 27.

 Our season began with Boh & Barb’s first egg, which was laid at 6:55 a.m.
 March 19, 2018.
 The second egg came along at 4:56 p.m. on March 21.
 We woke up to the third egg on March 24, which Barb had laid during the night hours.
 She laid the fourth egg on March 26, at 11:36 a.m.